pthom/hello_imgui/_example_integration/Readme.md

 Anything in the assets/ folder located beside the app's CMakeLists will be bundled together with the app (for macOS, iOS, Android, Emscripten).
-The files in assets/app_settings/ will be used to generate the app icon, and the app settings (for macOS, iOS, Android).
+The files in assets/app_settings/ will be used to generate the app icon, and the app settings.

 ```
 assets/
 ├── world.jpg                   # A custom asset
+│
 ├── app_settings/               # Application settings
 │    ├── icon.png               # This will be the app icon, it should be square
-│         │                           # and at least 512x512.
+│    │                          # and at least 256x256.
 It will  be converted
 │    │                          # to the right format, for each platform.
 │    ├── apple/
 │    │    └── Info.plist        # macOS and iOS app settings
 │    │                          # (or Info.ios.plist + Info.macos.plist)
+│    └── emscripten/
+│        ├── shell.emscripten.html # Emscripten shell file
+│        │                         #   (this file will be cmake "configured"
+│        │                         #    to add the name and favicon)
+│        └── custom.js             # Any custom file here will be deployed
+│                                  #   in the emscripten build folder
+│
 ├── fonts/
 │    ├── DroidSans.ttf           # Default fonts
 │    └── fontawesome-webfont.ttf #   used by HelloImGui
 ```

 ### Standard usage